 (c) must make a recommendation in respect of each submission considered.

+[Regulation 51 amended: SL 2020/252 r.
+22.]

 52. Incorporation of environmental conditions

 If a local government receives a statement in respect of a standard amendment to a local planning scheme delivered under section 48F(2) of the EP Act after passing a resolution to prepare or adopt the amendment but before complying with regulation 53, the local government must amend the amendment documents —